Aaron-Sterling/star-rating-web-component/docs/ionic-angular-setup.md

 export class AppModule {}
 ```

+**Note:** If you are lazy-loading pages, put these imports into the module of each page where you want to use the Star Rating component, instead of putting them in ```app.module.ts```.

 ## Step 2: Tell ionic-app-scripts to include the component in the build

 Modify your ```copy.config.js``` so it contains additional build instructions.
 The path to this file will look something like: